ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ng the German, Russian and French
-armies would number, each, more tha i
-three million men; the Italian and
-Austrian about two millions each.
-To
-support such multitudes would soon
-empty any &quot;war chest.&quot; A country
-like Germany, whose public debt Is
-only about ten dollars per capita—
-Italy&#x27;s debt is almost eighty dollars
-for each Inhabitant—could resort to
-taxation, and by various means with­
-stand a long strain.
-But it staggers
-imagination to dwell upon the burdens
-that protracted war would lay upon
-the unhappy subjects of the bankrupt
-nations.
-•

-THE STAR-SPANGLED BANNER.
-BY FRANCIS SCOTT KEY.
 O say, can you see, by the dawn&#x27;s early
 light,
 What so proudly we hail&#x27;d at the twi­